publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch96/schI/m__us_usc_t15_s7004.md

     (a) __Filing and access requirements__

-        Subject to subsection (c)(2) of this section, nothing in this subchapter limits or supersedes any requirement by a Federal regulatory agency, self-regulatory organization, or State regulatory agency that records be filed with such agency or organization in accordance with specified standards or formats.
+        Subject to subsection (c)(2), nothing in this subchapter limits or supersedes any requirement by a Federal regulatory agency, self-regulatory organization, or State regulatory agency that records be filed with such agency or organization in accordance with specified standards or formats.

     (b) __Preservation of existing rulemaking authority__

         (1) __Use of authority to interpret__

-        Subject to paragraph (2) and subsection (c) of this section, a Federal regulatory agency or State regulatory agency that is responsible for rulemaking under any other statute may interpret [section 7001 of this title][/us/usc/t15/s7001] with respect to such statute through—
+        Subject to paragraph (2) and subsection (c), a Federal regulatory agency or State regulatory agency that is responsible for rulemaking under any other statute may interpret [section 7001 of this title][/us/usc/t15/s7001] with respect to such statute through—

             (A) the issuance of regulations pursuant to a statute; or